nablarch/nablarch-document/en/application_framework/application_framework/web_service/functional_comparison.rst

      - :java:extdoc:`A <nablarch.fw.messaging.action.MessagingAction>`
      - D

 ..
 [1] HTTP messaging is not designed in consideration of REST.
-Use JAX-RS support for RESTful web services.
+Use Jakarta RESTful Web Services support for RESTful web services.
 ..
-[2] CDI is not available because JAX-RS support and HTTP messaging run as Nablarch web applications.
+[2] Jakarta Contexts and Dependency Injection is not available because Jakarta RESTful Web Services support and HTTP messaging run as Nablarch web applications.
 ..
 [3] Create a handler for creating a request/response filter.
 ..
-[4] Create a BodyConverter with JAX-RS support for creating an interceptor to read and write the body.
+[4] Create a BodyConverter with Jakarta RESTful Web Services support for creating an interceptor to read and write the body.
 ..
 [5] Use data format of Nablarch to read and write the body.
 Create a DataRecordFormatter to change the data format.
 ..
-[6] If JAX-RS client is needed, use a JAX-RS implementation (such as Jersey or RESTEasy).
+[6] If Jakarta RESTful Web Services client is needed, use a Jakarta RESTful Web Services implementation (such as Jersey or RESTEasy).
 ..
 [7] It is assumed that asynchronous operation in the server is not required.
 Support will be considered if there is a request.
 ..
 [8] Use the function to check the request size on the web server or application server.
 ..
 [9] Each application is assumed to have different requirements.
 Design/implement in the application.